-The purpose of this curriculum is to produce competent entry- level paramedics who can provide the highest level of out-of-hospital care.
+The purpose of this curriculum is to produce competent entry-level paramedics who can provide the highest level of out-of-hospital care.
 Upon completion of the program, students will be eligible for National Registry testing and certification.
 This credential leads to paramedic licensure or certification in Virginia and most other states.
-Employment opportunities for paramedics are available with ambulance; fire and rescue services; hospitals; local, state and federal government agencies.
+Employment opportunities for paramedics are available with ambulances; fire and rescue services; hospitals; local, state, and federal government agencies.
 Bridge programs are available to RNs, Advanced EMTs, and EMT-Intermediates seeking a paramedic credential.

 PROGRAM GOALS & DETAILS

 At the completion of the program the graduate will be able to demonstrate:

 - The ability to comprehend, apply, and evaluate the clinical information relative to his role as an entry-level paramedic.